Working Papers

 Expected Discrimination and Job Search, [pdf] with Deivis Angeli and Fernando Secco

-Media: World Bank Development Impact, Nexo Políticas Públicas
+Media: World Bank Development Impact, Nexo Políticas Públicas, Le Monde

 Ayahuasca Durably Improves Wellbeing, [draft available upon request] with Patrick Francois and Matt Lowe